The baby name Valerie became a 20th century staple that just might make you burst into song.

 And then there’s Valerie.
 Some might accuse parents of stealing Valerie from the boys, but it just isn’t so.

-MEDIEVAL FRANCE
+VALERIE IN MEDIEVAL FRANCE

 St. Valerie of Limoges may be pure fiction.

 Her gory story goes like this: either because she was a Christian convert, or possibly because she refused marriage, Valerie was put to death.
 No mere beheading could stop her.
-Valerie picked up her noggin and marched into the church.
+Valerie picked up her head and marched into the church.

 Depictions of headless saints were more popular than you might guess; there’s even a name for them: cephalophore.
 It comes from Greek and means “head carrier.”

-NINETEENTH CENTURY REVIVAL
+19TH CENTURY REVIVAL

-First, there’s Archduchess Marie Valerie of Austria, known by her middle name.
+- First, there’s Archduchess Marie Valerie of Austria, known by her middle name.
 The youngest child of Empress Franz Jozef I and Empress Elisabeth of Austria, she married a minor prince for love, had lots of children, and several grandchildren named Valerie in her honor.

-Born Valerie Langdon in 1852, the future Lady Meux started out as an actress.
+- Born Valerie Langdon in 1852, the future Lady Meux started out as an actress.
 She married the wealthy Sir Henry Meux, a baronet.
 Victorian society never fully accepted her.
 She lived a big life anyway, driving herself around London in a zebra-drawn carriage.

 It’s not clear if the scandalous figure boosted her name, but she doesn’t seem to have hurt it.

-One possible reason: British actress Valerie Hobson, who played Mrs. Frankenstein in 1935’s The Bride of Frankenstein.
+One early inspiration: British actress Valerie Hobson, who played Mrs. Frankenstein in 1935’s The Bride of Frankenstein.
 If you know the Mary Shelley novel, Hobson plays Elizabeth Lavenza.
 (It’s Elsa Lanchester with the iconic tower of lightning-bolt hair, the creature built to be the wife of Frankenstein’s monster.)
+Hobson’s career stretched from the 1930s into the early 50s, giving parents plenty of time to note her name.

 HOW POPULAR IS VALERIE?